Can Legalization Lower the Carbon Footprint of Cannabis?

 Quite a few people are celebrating the growing acceptance of marijuana and hemp.
 Countless business-minded individuals, farmers, and members of the general public are sure to benefit from the spreading legalization of weed.
-That being said, many are also concerned about the impact these developments could have on the environment.
+That being said, many are also concerned about the impact these developments could have on the environment as greenhouse gas emissions have been rising.
 Can the legalization of cannabis reduce the industry’s carbon footprint, or might it ultimately take a massive toll on our planet?

 Potential downsides of cannabis legalization